-  It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely SMS would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 Unlawful Debt Harassment?
 Learn the Law & Sue the Collector.

 Can you help me file a No Fee Lawsuit against Southern Management Systems?

 Absolutely.
 Here are some sample complaints.

 Complaints against Southern Management Systems cite problems resulting from disputes about the validity of debts and the accuracy of information reported to the credit reporting agencies.